 Targeting ads is an essential part of a successful advertising campaign.
 You may have designed the perfect ad, but you'll need to show it to the right people at the right time to better reach your goal.
 Google Ads offers different ways of targeting your ads.

-- Topics: Target one ad to multiple pages about certain topics at once.
+- Topics: Target one ad to multiple pages about certain topics at the same time.
 Topic targeting lets you reach a broad range of pages on the Display Network.
 Google Ads analyses web content and considers factors such as text, language, link structure and page structure.
 It then determines the central themes of each web page and targets ads based on your topic selections.

 - Placement: Target websites on the Display Network that your customers visit.
-If you select this type of targeting, Google Ads will only look at your chosen sites (managed placements) when searching for relevant sites.
+If you select this type of targeting, we'll only look at your chosen sites (managed placements) when searching for relevant sites.
 Unlike contextual targeting (automatic placements), placement targeting doesn't require keywords.
 A placement might be an entire website or a subset of a website.

 - Content keywords: Choose words that are relevant to your product or service to target users making searches using those same terms.
 You can tailor a set of keywords to manually reach certain demographics or meet specific goals.
 For instance, you can change your keywords to reflect seasonal interests or make the most of a sale.

-If your business sells costumes, you could add the keyword "buy costumes" and the topic "Hobbies & Leisure > Special Occasions > Holidays & Seasonal Events", to target your image ad at iPhones or Android devices.
-Then, people could see your image ad when they use their Android phones to visit sites on the Display Network that have information about buying costumes, Halloween or Mardi Gras.
+If your business sells costumes, you could add the Display/Video keyword 'buy costumes' and target your image ad at iPhones or Android devices.
+Then, people could view your image ad when they use their Android phones to visit sites on the Display Network that have information about buying costumes.